3 things I found:

 Platform GOV (Gross Order Value across all verticals) - because it captures user engagement, partner health, and monetisation potential simultaneously.
 Food-only GOV is insufficient; it misses Instamart's structural importance.

-Q4 FY26 Platform GOV: ₹9,005 Cr (Food) + ₹7,881 Cr (Instamart) = ₹16,886 Cr (Dineout and Genie GOV not separately disclosed)
+Q4 FY26 Platform GOV: ₹9,005 Cr (Food) + ₹7,881 Cr (Instamart) = ₹16,886 Cr (Dineout GOV not separately disclosed)

 Primary KPIs